fegonzalez7/rob_unal_clase4/README.md

 So far you have created a local repo, you can jump between versions, commits, etc. I encourage you to experiment by yourself, Git is useful tool.

-Now it is time to create a remote repo, I know it is mainstream but Guthub is yout friend, just go to your Github account and create a new repo.
+Now it is time to create a remote repo, I know it is mainstream but Github is your friend, just go to your Github account and create a new repo.

 **Tip:** Use logical names, in this case the repo's name is the same that the package.